-Diverse Namibia is a lively, exhilarating journey covering the iconic areas of this vast country – its dunes, desert, plains and superb wildlife – enriched by select accommodation in private reserves and concessions, such as the Ongava Tented Camp and Damaraland Adventurer Camp.
+Diverse Namibia is a lively small group adventure covering the iconic areas of this vast country – its dunes, desert, plains and superb wildlife – enriched by select accommodation in private reserves and concessions, such as the Ongava Tented Camp and Damaraland Adventurer Camp.
 Drive along lesser known paths through huge private concessions and reserves.
 On this adventure take in the soaring red dunes of Sossusvlei, the glittering blue Atlantic Ocean, the desert of Damaraland, and the dense plains game and hunters of Etosha National Park.
 This is a true Namibian adventure with a range of activities impossible to beat!

 Highlights